 The MSPE settings have the Schools & letterhead details, the Dean’s signature, and a curriculum write-up.
 These details appear in a box-like format on the screen for filling.

 The MSPE letter provides a snapshot of the student’s performance at medical school and is part of the residency program application process.
-It is of great importance when considering candidates for residency programs and hence needs to be accurate and up-to-date with the information for each student.
+It is of great importance when considering candidates for residency programs.
+This makes the accuracy and precision of student information extremely important.

 LIMS is a modern learner information management software application designed to meet the unique needs of every medical school.
 The MSPE letter generator feature is flexible and easy to use and saves time and effort for medical schools.